Colorado Lawmakers Introduce Bills to Address Crime in Schools

 Another representative is supporting a bill that would create more opportunities for intervention before police are called, including treatment, therapy, or education.
 If implemented effectively, such measures could help reduce the burden on the state’s juvenile courts, reduce criminal charges for young people, and help correct youthful mistakes early, instead of setting students on a downward path.

-If you’ve been charged with a crime in Colorado, don’t wait: contact an experienced Colorado criminal defense attorney immediately.
+If your child has been charged with a crime in Colorado, don’t wait: contact an experienced Colorado juvenile crime defense attorney immediately.
 The team at The Bussey Law Firm, P.C. fights vigorously to protect the legal rights of each client we represent and to pursue the best possible outcome in each case.
 Contact us today for a free and confidential consultation.